living trust living trust

 Choosing A Trustee

 When selecting a trustee, ensure the individual or entity is reliable and capable of managing the trust’s assets.
 The trustee’s responsibilities include overseeing the trust, managing investments, and ensuring the beneficiaries’ needs are met according to the trust terms.
-It’s common to choose a spouse, adult child, or trusted financial institution as the trustee.
+Choosing a spouse, adult child, or trusted financial institution as the trustee is common.
 Selecting a successor trustee is also advisable, as this person steps in if the original trustee cannot fulfill their duties.

 Funding The Trust

 Funding the trust means transferring ownership of assets into the trust’s name to activate its benefits.
 Assets include real estate, bank accounts, investment portfolios, and valuable personal property like jewelry and artwork.
-To transfer properties, obtain a new deed listing the trust as the owner.
+Obtain a new deed listing the trust as the owner to transfer properties.
 For financial accounts, coordinate with banks or financial institutions to change ownership to the trust.
-Unfunded trusts remain ineffective, so it’s crucial to complete this process meticulously.
+Unfunded trusts remain ineffective, so completing this process is crucial.

 Common Misconceptions